1ux/DCF77Decode/README.md

 `(1*1)+(0*2)+(0*4)+(1*8)+(0*10)+(0*20)+(1*40)=49`

-Applying this principle to the decoding of the hour, you get 19:49
+If you apply this principle to the decoding of the hour, you get the time: 19:49.

 An English documentation about DCF77 can be found [here](https://www.cyber-sciences.com/wp-content/uploads/2019/01/TN-103_DCF77.pdf).